jtmoon79/goto_http_redirect_server/README.md

                                      [--reload-path RELOAD_PATH]
                                      [--redirect-code REDIRECT_CODE]
                                      [--field-delimiter FIELD_DELIMITER]
+                                     [--status-note-file STATUS_NOTE_FILE]
                                      [--shutdown SHUTDOWN] [--log LOG] [--debug]
                                      [--version] [-?]

     The "Go To" HTTP Redirect Server!
 For sharing custom shortened HTTP URLs on your network.

     HTTP 308 Permanent Redirect reply server.
 Load this server with redirects of "from path" and "to URL" and let it run indefinitely.
 Reload the running server by signaling the process or HTTP requesting the RELOAD_PATH.

     Redirects:
       One or more required.
 May be passed multiple times.